Porsche Boxster and Cayman: Mechanical issues and lawsuit

 Boxster models manufactured between 4 May 2001 and 21 February 2005 have suffered engine failure due to a fault with the intermediate shaft (IMS) bearing, which resulted in a class action lawsuit against Porsche Cars North America (referred to as Eisen v.
 Porsche Cars North America).
 A settlement was agreed in March 2013, subject to court approval.
-Some say IMS bearing failure issues are not limited to the model years covered in the settlement, or to the Boxster.
+Some say IMS bearing failure issues are not limited to the model years covered in the settlement.

-On March 5, 2019, Porsche issued a recall on 14,388 718 Caymans and Boxsters, due to a luggage compartment bracket that could puncture the fuel tank in certain collision instances.
+On March 5, 2019, Porsche issued a recall on 14,388 Caymans and Boxsters, due to a luggage compartment bracket that could puncture the fuel tank in certain collision instances.